 - A few words of gratitude — Even the most trying jobs have their bright spots.
 While gratitude isn’t mandatory, this is a good time to take the high road and extend a thank-you to the organization.
 You might say, "Thank you for employing me and helping me along my career path."

-Bonus: Go for a strong finish
+Bonus: Go for a strong finish after giving notice

 Your final days at the company are no time to tune out.
 Leave on a positive note by sharing information with your colleagues about your projects and clients.
 Document any processes you’ve found useful for those who come after you.